digitalbazaar/bedrock-vue/README.md

 ## Bundling

+TODO: This section needs to be updated for Vue 3 changes.

 Special constants are available to setup the [Vue Global Config][] at bundle time.
 If unset, the config values are left at their defaults.